prathimacode-hub/Machine-Learning-WebApp/README.md

 This would run the webapp in the ip address given in a browser mode

-To see how project looks like through github.
-Go to project settings, in left panel down, select Github Pages and activate it to /main and save it.
-We get a github.io" link of the project that can be added up in "about" option of the project.

 Thank you, hope you understood how webapp works and it can be compiled successfully.